Trump looks to reset campaign amid pandemic with Tulsa rally

 Now, the unemployment rate stands at 13.3%, based on the most recent monthly report.
 The number of confirmed coronavirus cases has soared to about 2.2 million.
 The number of deaths reported in the U.S. has surpassed 119,000.
 Outrage over the criminal justice system’s treatment of minorities following the death of George Floyd and other African Americans has spawned protests around the nation.
 Only about a quarter of Americans say the country is headed in the right direction.

-Trump understands the stakes and was determined to return to his signature campaign events.
+Trump was determined to return to his signature campaign events.
 He dismissed complaints that bringing together throngs for an indoor rally risked spreading the coronavirus as nothing more than politics.

+Trump’s visit also raised fears of clashes between protesters and Trump supporters, and there were brief confrontations Saturday afternoon.
+But the crowds were not materializing despite the president's bravado.

 “Big crowds and lines already forming in Tulsa.
 My campaign hasn’t started yet.
 It starts on Saturday night in Oklahoma!”
 Trump tweeted Friday.

-Trump’s visit has also raised fears of clashes between protesters and Trump supporters.
-Officials expect a crowd of 100,000 people or more in downtown Tulsa.
-Trump will speak inside the BOK Center as well as at an outdoor stage.
-But his audience also will be voters in battleground states such as Pennsylvania, North Carolina and Florida.
+City officials had expected a crowd of 100,000 people or more in downtown Tulsa.
+Trump's campaign, for its part, declared that it had received over a million ticket requests.
+The crowd that gathered was far less than that, though the rally, being broadcast on cable, will also target voters in battleground states such as Pennsylvania, North Carolina and Florida.

-The events in Tulsa will go a long way to determining how the campaign plays out in coming months.
-A success lays the groundwork for Trump to take his show to states that will determine the presidential election.
-A spike in coronavirus cases coming out of Tulsa would make his reception in those states more contentious.
-The campaign said it will hand out masks and hand sanitizer, but there is no requirement that participants use them.
-Participants will also undergo a temperature check.
+The campaign said it would hand out masks and hand sanitizer, but there was no requirement that participants use them.
+Participants were also to undergo a temperature check.

-The president’s campaign views his rallies as critical to his success.
-They elevate the enthusiasm level of his supporters and often lead them to donate, knock on doors and make phone calls on the president’s behalf.
+“I don’t think it’s anything worse than the flu,” said Brian Bernard, 54, a retired IT worker from Baton Rouge, Louisiana, who sported a Trump 2020 hat.
+“I haven’t caught a cold or a flu in probably 15 years, and if I haven’t caught a cold or flu yet, I don’t think I’m gonna catch COVID.”

 RELATED: Metal barriers, Trump gear: Crowd readies for Tulsa rally